betrybe/sd-0x-recipes-app-N/README.md

 }]
 ```

-* a chave `inProggressRecipes` deve conter a seguinte estrutura:
+* a chave `inProgressRecipes` deve conter a seguinte estrutura:
 ```
 {
     id-da-receita: [lista-de-ingredientes-utilizados],